Free family tree software - Features

 XYFT builds by adding parents, siblings and children in a logical way.
 You can also enter unlimited spouses, other associations and unrelated people.
 XYFT recognises half-siblings and marks them as such.

 XYFT can handle any number of families.
 If you're researching several families simultaneously it's easy to switch between them.
 Each family has its own folder and is self-contained.
-You can search for words across all families.
+You can search for words and UUIDs across all families.
 From XYFT v10.2 you can compare two families on the same page to see if the focal person from children to grandparents is matched for UUID and text.
 Colours and words indicate level of agreement.

 A citation is the entire textual reference to the source.
 Read Evidence Explained for reasons why you need citations.
 You can add any citations you wish and link them to their sources.
 Citations are the essence of a believable family tree; without them, or if they're unproven, your family tree should not be shared, nor should you accept anyone else's contribution.